-This accommodation must be determined by the following 3-pronged approach:

-- 1. The student has a specific disability that severely limits or prevents him/her from decoding printed text at any level of difficulty, even after varied and repeated attempts to teach the student to do so (i.e., the student is a non-reader, not simply reading below grade level); and - 2.
-The student can only access printed materials through a screen reader (assistive technology) or human reader and/or is provided with spoken text on audiotape, CD, video, or other electronic format during routine instruction (includes Sign Language Interpretation), except while the student is actually being taught to decode; and - 3.
-The IEP/504 team will utilize and provide the required documentation from the OSTP ELA Test Read-Aloud Protocol, which includes the use of the Protocol for Accommodations in Reading (PAR) or the AEM Navigator for deaf or blind students.
-This documentation must be uploaded into the Nonstandard Accommodation Single Signon Application for consideration by the OSDE.
+IV.
+ELA Read-Aloud Eligibility Requirements NS1.
+Text-to-Speech, Human Reader, or Sign This accommodation must be determined by the Language Interpretation Accommodations for following 3-pronged approach: the English Language Arts Assessments.
+1. The student has a specific disability that severely a.
+Text-to-Speech is built into the testing client limits or prevents him/her from decoding printed and requires the use of ear phones and may be administered individually or small group text at any level of difficulty, even after varied and repeated attempts to teach the student to do so (i.e., (preferred method). the student is a non-reader, not simply reading b.
+Human Reader reads test directions, test below grade level); and items, and answer choices from separate test below grude level), and booklet and must log the test booklet serial 2.
+The student can only access printed materials number on the Nondisclosure agreement through a screen reader (assistive technology) or (NDA).
+This is limited to small group or human reader, and/or is provided with spoken text individualized testing on audiotape, CD, video, or other electronic format c.
+Sign Language Interpretation may be during routine instruction (includes Sign Language accomplished by using a separate test booklet.
+Interpretation), except while the student is actually being taught to decode; and Test directions, test items, and answer choices may be read verbatim.
+Refer to test formatting options.
+3. The IEP/504 team will utilize and provide the Students may request items be read more than once. required documentation from the OSTP ELA Test Due Date for Requests: Read-Aloud Protocol , which includes the use of the Protocol for Accommodations in Reading Requests must be submitted to the OSDE through the (PAR) or the AEM Navigator for deaf or blind Nonstandard Accommodations on the SDE Single students.
+This documentation must be uploaded Sign-on by February 1 st for the Spring testing window into the Nonstandard Accommodation Single Signand responses will be provided on a case-by-case basis on Application for consideration by the OSDE. no later than March 15^{th} .
 Paper tests are read by a Human Reader.
 (S1 or S2) is required and test forms must be the same.
 Online tests have built in Text-to-Speech functionality.
 This is the preferred method for providing read aloud to students.
 However, if a human reader is required for the student, then the test must be read from the computer screen verbatim.
 (S1, S2, or S4) is required.

-The request will be submitted annually through the Nonstandard Accommodation Tool Single Sign-on application.
+Score reports for students receiving a read-aloud on an ELA/Reading test will indicate the student The request will be submitted annually through received this nonstandard accommodation. the Nonstandard Accommodation Tool Single Sign-on application.